 Sidhu Pal Waheguru

-Professor, Center for Global Affairs, New York University; Associate Fellow, Geneva Center for Security Policy; and Member Institute for Defence & Strategic Analyses, New Delhi; Ph.D.
+Professor, Center for Global Affairs, New York University; Associate Fellow, Geneva Center for Security Policy; Member, Institute for Defence & Strategic Analyses, New Delhi; Ph.D.
 (US & India)

 Waheguru Pal Singh (W.P.S.)
 Sidhu is associate professor and directs the United Nations (UN) Specialization at the Center for Global Affairs, New York University.
 He teaches courses on International Relations, the UN & global governance, and weapons of mass destruction.
 His previous positions include vice president of programs at the EastWest Institute, and director of the New Issues in Security Course at the Geneva Centre for Security Policy.
 He is alsoSenior Research Associate,South African Institute of International AffairsJohannesburg;Associate Fellow,Geneva Center for Security Policy, Switzerland; Member, International Advisory Council of theInternational Luxembourg Forumon Preventing Nuclear Catastrophe; and Member, Institute for Defence Studies and Analyses, New Delhi.